Gana Misra

 But simplification didn't mean ignoring emerging risks.
 In fact, the SEC proved it could walk and chew gum at the same time by introducing streamlined reporting for genuinely new threats.

-Enter the cybersecurity disclosure rules—a perfect example of smart regulation in action.
+Enter the cybersecurity disclosure rules—a practical example of targeted regulation.
 When a company suffers a material cyber incident, they now have just four business days to file a Form 8-K with the details.
 No more waiting for the next quarterly report while investors operate in the dark about potential data breaches or system compromises.
+According to SEC enforcement data, the Commission brought more than 20 cybersecurity-related enforcement actions between 2021 and 2024 (SEC, 2024), underscoring the urgency behind these requirements.

 The Climate Disclosure Rollercoaster